monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 4:** Print the first column of `file2.txt` followed (horizontally) by the second column of `file4.txt`.

-As we learned in previous examples, the command `awk '{print $1}' file2.txt` will read and print the first column of `file2.txt`.
+`awk '{print $1}' file2.txt` will read and print the first column of `file2.txt`.
 Conversely, `awk '{print $2}' file4.txt` will read and print the second column of `file4.txt`.
 You must use the following syntax to concatenate these two results horizontally:

 ```bash
 $ paste <(awk '{print $1}' file2.txt) <(awk '{print $2}' file4.txt)